 - Problem solving, creative thinking and collaboration

-- We tailor the content to your specific needs and the issue at hand.
+- We tailor the content to your specific needs at hand.

 Principles of Design Thinking